eclipse-velocitas/velocitas-docs/content/en/docs/contribution-guidelines/_index.md

 date: 2022-05-09T13:43:25+05:30
 weight: 50
 description: >
-  Read how you can contribute to Eclipse Veloctias.
+  Read how you can contribute to Eclipse Velocitas.
 aliases:
   - /docs/contribution-guidelines
 ---